BuckeyeSoftware/rex/doc/STYLE.md

-Putting aside the argument that a `size >= 0x7fffffffffffffff` would be pathological, this introduces a silent bug that leads to a hard crash when given a pathological value.The only acceptable solution in Rex is to recognize that unsigned integer underflow is **well defined** and make use of that.
+Putting aside the argument that a `size >= 0x7fffffffffffffff` would be pathological, this introduces a silent bug that leads to a hard crash when given a pathological value.
+The only acceptable solution in Rex is to recognize that unsigned integer underflow is **well defined** and make use of it.
 ```c
 for (Size i = size - 1; i < size; i--) {
   <code>